elhadjibarry/aws-sap-code/AWS CloudFormation/Create Nested Stack using the AWS CLI.md

 4. Upload the vpc.yaml, subnet1.yaml, and subnet2.yaml files to an S3 bucket and retrieve the URLs

-aws s3 cp <file-name> s3://<bucketname>
+aws s3 cp <file-name> s3://aws-sap-lab

-aws s3api list-objects --bucket my-cloudformation-s3-bucket-3121s2 --query "Contents[].{Key: Key}" --output text | awk '{ print "https://my-cloudformation-s3-bucket-3121s2.s3.amazonaws.com/" $1 }'
+aws s3api list-objects --bucket aws-sap-lab --query "Contents[].{Key: Key}" --output text | awk '{ print "https://aws-sap-lab.s3.amazonaws.com/" $1 }'

 5. Create a file named main.yaml with the following content (replace your-bucket-name with the name of the S3 bucket where you uploaded the templates)